C3R Treatment

 Diagnosis

-his is usually done by an ophthalmologist with a detailed eye examination.
+His is usually done by an ophthalmologist with a detailed eye examination.
 Diagnosing early keratoconus can be tricky, since mild disease often does not show any identifiable signs on slit-lamp examination; however, recent and a more definitive diagnosis can be obtained using corneal topography, in which an automated instrument projects an illuminated pattern onto the cornea and determines its shape from analysis of a digital image.
 The topographical map reveals distortions or scarring in the cornea, with keratoconus revealed by a characteristic steepness of curvature which is usually below or around the centre of the cornea.
 The topography record of the degree and extent of the deformation is used for assessing its rate of progression.
 Unilateral cases tend to be uncommon.
 Sometimes it’s a mild condition in the better eye, below the limit of clinical detection.
 It is common for keratoconus to be diagnosed first in one eye and not until later in the other.
 At our hospital, we use a very sensitive Topography instrument called the ‘Topolyser’ from Wavelight Inc.

 Progress

-owever good the vision may be with the use of contact lenses, vision may be difficult to maintain at times as the condition progresses and contact lens tolerance varies.
+However good the vision may be with the use of contact lenses, vision may be difficult to maintain at times as the condition progresses and contact lens tolerance varies.
 Contact lenses are used as temporary measures of treatment, but do not, unfortunately, slow down the rate of progression of the cone.
 In about 10% to 20% of keratoconus patients the cornea may become extremely steep, thin and irregular or the vision cannot be improved sufficiently with contact lenses.
 The cornea may then need to be replaced surgically with a corneal transplant or graft.
 Visual recovery after a transplant takes a long time – sometimes as long as a year to 18 months – to settle down and there is a strong possibility that the eye will still need to be fitted with a contact lens afterwards in order to see properly.
 Surgery is therefore not a shortcut to perfect vision and nor is it a way of avoiding contact lens wear.
 There is also a risk of the transplant rejecting afterwards, although a majority of corneal transplants done for keratoconus are successful.

-Keratoconus treatment
+Keratoconus Treatment

 Treatment of mild keratoconus is geared towards eliminating or reducing the myopia and astigmatism.

-Temporary Treatment: Contact Lenses
+Contact Lenses

-Temporary Treatment:
+Temporary Treatment

 Contact lenses